At Williamson high school, students must complete at least 20 hours of community service in order to graduate.

 - Take advantage of opportunities that the school gives you.

-- Take advantage of weekends and long breaks where you have nothing to do!
-If you complete community service in during the summer, make sure that you get pre-approved by the principal/vice principal.
-These individuals are still in the main office during the summer months so just stop in!
-Complete five hours for Thanksgiving, Christmas, February and Spring break and get all of your hours done in one year!
+- Take advantage of weekends and long breaks where you have nothing to do.
+Complete five hours for Thanksgiving, Christmas, February and Spring break and get all of your hours done in one year.

-- Make sure that you get the signature from the contact person when you go!
+- Make sure that you get the signature from the contact person when you go on your verification form.
 You don’t want to have to hunt them down later.

-- Get some friends to volunteer with you!
-Walking dogs for the Humane Society, cleaning up the park or bell ringing for the Salvation Army is a lot more fun when you have friends with you!
+- Get some friends to volunteer with you.
+Walking dogs for the Humane Society, cleaning up the Town Park, or bell ringing for the Salvation Army is a lot more fun when you have friends with you.